Scale & the edge

 seekrit is globally distributed by construction.
 Because encryption and decryption are the

-client's job, the server never holds anything but ciphertext — and stateless ciphertext storage is
+client's job, the server never holds anything but ciphertext — and ciphertext is the easiest thing

 ## Runs on Cloudflare's edge

-The API is a single [Cloudflare Worker](/docs/concepts/architecture) backed by D1, served from
+The API is a single [Cloudflare Worker](/docs/concepts/architecture) served from Cloudflare's global

-Cloudflare's global network.
-Requests are handled close to wherever they originate — a laptop in
+(Cloudflare Hyperdrive).
+Requests are handled close to wherever they originate — a laptop in Berlin,

-Berlin, a CI runner in `us-east`, an agent sandbox anywhere — without you provisioning or operating
+a CI runner in `us-east`, an agent sandbox anywhere — without you provisioning or operating a thing.

 ## The hot path: resolving secrets